-- 4.4 Scottish Ministers' policies towards the historic environment are set out in Scottish Historic Environment Policy, which includes Scottish Ministers' vision and key principles.
+- 4.4 Scottish Ministers' policies towards the historic environment are set out in Scottish Historic Environment Policy, which includes Scottish Minsters' vision and key principles.
 Scottish Ministers 'believe that the people of Scotland are entitled to expect the historic environment to be protected, cared for and used sustainably so that it can be passed on to benefit future generations'.
 Historic Scotland published its overall strategy towards the marine historic environment in 2012. - 4.5 The Historic Environment Strategy for Wales includes measures to enable heritage protection and to encourage public access, enjoyment and participation.
-The

-Cannon and hull timbers of the Drumbeg wreck site, which became Scotland's first Historic Marine Protected Area in 2013.
-Image © Crown Copyright, Historic Scotland - image produced by Wessex Archaeology. strategy is intended to contribute to quality of life and quality of place, to enhance people's life chances, and also to create individual and community confidence and a sense of belonging.
-Conservation Principles for the sustainable management of the historic environment in Wales provides further guidance.

-4.6 An overarching, UK-wide approach to the historic environment has been set out in the context of marine policy, starting with the UK Government's High Level Marine Objectives and developed in the UK's statutory Marine Policy Statement as follows:
+The strategy is intended to contribute to quality of life and quality of place, to enhance people's life chances, and also to create individual and community confidence and a sense of belonging.
+Conservation Principles for the sustainable management of the historic environment in Wales provides further guidance. - 4.6 An overarching, UK-wide approach to the historic environment has been set out in the context of marine policy, starting with the UK Government's High Level Marine Objectives and developed in the UK's statutory Marine Policy Statement as follows: